cgabriel5/monitorjs/README.md

 **monitor.clearCache** &mdash; Clears the *entire* monitor's cache.

 **Note**: An internal cache is used to store and retrieve the previous path values.
-Sometimes it might be needed to clear it out.
+Sometimes, however, it might be useful or even necessary to programmatically clear it.

 ```js
 monitor.clearCache();